Pointed arch: Forms

-The form of the Gothic pointed arch in windows and arches was typically based upon an equilateral triangle, in which the three sides have an equal length.
-This had the great advantage of simplicity.
+The most common form of the Gothic pointed arch in windows and arches was based upon an equilateral triangle, in which the three sides have an equal length (the span of the arch is equal to the arc radii).
+This so called equilateral arch had the great advantage of simplicity.
 Stone cutters, or hewers, could precisely draw the arc on the stone with a cord and a marker.
 This allowed arch stones to be cut at the quarry in quantity with great precision, then delivered and assembled at the site, where the layers put them together, with the assurance that they would fit.
 The use of the equilateral triangle was given a theological explanation – the three sides represented the Holy Trinity.

 In the later years of the flamboyant Gothic the arches and windows often took on more elaborate forms, with tracery circles and multiple forms within forms.
 Some used a modification of the horseshoe arch, borrowed from Islamic architecture.